jaromrax/digitizerConvert/README.md

 First parameter is filename

-Second parameter is 0/1 :  0=do not sort the file before;  1=sort the file before
+Second parameter is 0/1 :  0=do not sort the file before;  1=sort the file before (in case of coincidences processing)

 For a good performance, load with